 What does negotiating the play look like?

-Step by Step plan for your first project:
+For your first project:

-Wonder: Talk together about what you could wear, build or make.
+- Wonder: Talk together about what you could wear, build or make.
 Wonder together about what these characters have, do, and need.

-Play: Start to become the characters or people at the center of your project.
-Wonder together about what these characters have, do and need.
+- Play: Start to become the characters or people at the center of your project.
 So much pretending (and empathy) can come from this.
-Unicorns have horns, need to eat, have a safe place to sleep and hang out with all kinds of magical creatures—the play possibilities are endless!
+Unicorns have horns, need to eat, have a safe place to sleep and hang out with all kinds of magical creatures.

 Sample play project topics kids love:

-Cats or Dogs (or any animal)
+- Cats or dogs (or any animal)

-Imaginary Creatures (unicorns, fairies, ninjas)
+- Imaginary creatures (unicorns, fairies, ninjas)

-Treasure hunt (maps, buried treasure)
+- Treasure hunt (maps, buried treasure)

-Rivers and waterways
+- Rivers and waterways

 Hooked and want to read more?

-Learn more about how play can help us unlock our parent power.
+- Learn more about how play can help us unlock our parent power.